mboljen/bingdaily/README.md

 This bash script downloads the daily Bing wallpaper and saves it to a given directory.

+Refer to the bash script [`backslide`](https://github.com/mboljen/backslide) to change the current desktop wallpaper after having downloaded the daily Bing wallpaper.

 ## Installation

 Use the following command to install this software: